 Take Ethical Steps

 Stick to marked trails during the trek.
-You can refer to offline apps like Maps.me to mark the route, as it may be obscured by the melting snow of May.
+You can refer to offline apps like Maps.me to mark the route, as some section may be unclear due to May’s snowmelt.

-Likewise, follow the principle of ‘Leave No Trace’.
-Some of the steps in doing so are packing out trash, avoiding picking flowers and using refillable water bottles with purifiers to cut plastic waste.
+Follow the principle of ‘Leave No Trace’.
+This includes packing out trash, avoiding picking flowers and using refillable water bottles with purifiers to cut plastic waste.

 Similarly, choose family-run teahouses to support locals.
 Many locals rely on spring trekkers for their livelihood in this region.